 A little more quiet and almost down at the base of Gigijoch there you will find the Panorama Hutte.
 You will always pass it on your way downhill from Gigijoch and when there is an organized event this definitely is a place to stop as well.
 Drink a schnapps in the last rays of sun of the day, before you emerge in the apres ski in Solden village.

-Other huts on mountain in Solden
+Other mountain huts in Solden

 29. Ice Q Solden